romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

 npm i porm-schema-to-zod
 ```

-Use `modelToZod` utility to get a validation schema from a model:
+Use the `modelToZod` utility to get a validation schema from a model:

 ```ts
 import { modelToZod } from 'porm-schema-to-zod';